COVID-19 Alert: If you have symptoms or meet risk criteria of

 Cognitive assessments are available if required, from pre-school age, through school, and for adults.

-Are you registered for FaHCSIA funding?
-What about NDIS?
+Are you registered for third-part funding?
+NDIS?
+FaHCSIA?
+TAC?
+Workcover?
+VOCAT?

-Yes - referrals via TAC or Workcover claims are accepted.
+Yes - referrals via TAC or Workcover claims are accepted, as well as for those engaging with Victims of Crime funding.

 Can I use my private health insurance to help pay?